cunnie/docs/ghetto_raid.md

 ### 5. Boot FreeNAS
 We do the following:

-* place the USB key in one of the black USB 2 slots instead of one of the blue USB 3 slots.
-USB 3 support is flaky.
+* place the USB key in one of the black USB 2 slots, *not* one of the blue USB 3 slots&mdash;USB 3 support is flaky.
 * connect an ethernet cable to the ethernet port that is closest to the blue USB slots
 * turn on the machine: it boots from the USB key without needing modified BIOS settings